 Features Approach Purpose To align participants with achievement of superior performance for key stakeholder groups - being customers, the community, our people and shareholders.
 The LTVR aims to support creation of sustainable long-term shareholder value, drive positive culture and engagement in the Group, and re-build trust with our customers and the community.
 Participants CEO and Group Executives.
 Opportunity The maximum face value of LTVR that can be granted for the CEO and Group Executives, excluding the Group CRO, is 180% of FR.
 The maximum face value of LTVR that can be granted for the Group CRO is 150% of FR.
 The minimum potential outcome value is zero.
 Performance period Four years from 1 July 2018 to 30 June 2022.
 Instrument Rights - each right entitles the participant to receive one CBA share, subject to meeting performance measures.
 Allocation approach Maximum face value allocation approach.
-The number of rights granted are calculated as follows for the CEO and Group Executives: FR (at time of grant) x 180% 1 ÷ Share price (no discount applied) = Number of rights Share price: The share price used was the Volume Weighted Average Price of CBA's ordinary shares over the five trading days up to 1 July 2018.
+The number of rights granted are calculated as follows for the CEO and Group Executives: FR (at time of grant) x 180%1 Share price: The share price used was the Volume Weighted Average Price of CBA's ordinary shares over the five trading days up to 1 July 2018.
 1 150% for the Group CRO Dividend payments No dividends or dividend equivalent payments are provided on rights.
 Board discretion The total LTVR award is subject to Board risk and reputation review prior to vesting, and can be reduced to zero.
-The Board has discretion to determine that some or all of the award will lapse in certain circumstances (malus), including where, in the opinion of the Board: the vesting of rights is not justified or supportable, having regard to the participant's performance and/or conduct, the performance of the business unit or function (as relevant having regard to the participant's accountability or role), or the overall Group performance the vesting of rights will impact on the financial soundness of the Group or a member of the Group a significant unexpected or unintended consequence or outcome has occurred, including where original expected
+The Board has discretion to determine that some or all of the award will lapse in certain circumstances (malus), including where, in the opinion of the Board: the vesting of rights is not justified or supportable, having regard to the participant's performance and/or conduct, the performance of the business unit or function (as relevant having regard to the participant's accountability or role), or the overall Group performance • the vesting of rights will impact on the financial soundness of the Group or a member of the Group a significant unexpected or unintended consequence or outcome has occurred, including where original expected performance outcomes have not been realised.

+Performance measures

+Approach

-Performance measures Approach 75% TSR (relative) Peer group • TSR measures a company's share price • The peer group is made up of the 20 largest companies on the ASX by market capitalisation movement, dividends paid and any return at the beginning of the performance period, excluding resources companies, and CBA1. on capital over a specific period. • This cross-industry peer group has been chosen as it represents the typical portfolio • Relative TSR compares the ranking of CBA of companies in which CBA's shareholders invest, and so provides valid benchmarks TSR over the performance period with the TSR of other companies in a peer group.
+75% TSR (relative)

+- TSR measures a company's share price movement, dividends paid and any return on capital over a specific period. - Relative TSR compares the ranking of CBA TSR over the performance period with the TSR of other companies in a peer group.